 - You submit the page for review.
 Your Google Partner Engineer and Google Partner Manager are automatically notified via email.

 - A Google Partner Manager or Google Partner Engineer reviews the content and approves the page.
 After it has been approved, the dataset page will go live within 10 minutes.

 If your solution is rejected, you can update the content with the changes requested by the Google Partner Manager or Google Partner Engineer, and then re-submit the page.

 After your project has been whitelisted for Partner Portal, you can create your dataset solution.
-You should see a button on the top left of the GCP Marketplace page.
+You should see a button on the top left of the Google Cloud Marketplace page.
 Click Partner Portal to enter.